ArcCapes/glassmc-shard/README.md

-# Glass - Example
-A basic shard that demonstrates **optional implementations**, and **interfaces**.

-# Basic Information
-A lot of stuff will be more complex than other mod loaders, but it should be make easier in the future.
-Also keep in mind that glass is in design more complex, so there will always be a little more complex.

-**impl directory(s):** Used for optional implementations (in short, sections of code that are only loaded / ran if their dependencies have already been loaded).
-In this example they are used for applying the shard to multiple versions.
+# Arc Shard (mod) for GlassMC
+An Arc mod made for GlassMC.

 # Setup
-Instructions should be relatively clear, but don't be afraid to ask because there is very likely to be something missing.
+Instructions should be relatively clear, but don't be afraid to ask me (Nebula) or Danterus (GlassMC owner) because there is very likely to be something missing.

 ## Downloading
 Download / Clone the github repository to get the contents locally.